OM

 Director

-Having had considerable experience in both residential and office design, he specialises in high end bespoke new builds, refurbishments and fit outs.
-He has had global experience working for Sou Fujimoto in Tokyo and McLaren Excell, Piercy & Co in London.
+Oliver is an ARB registered architect and founding director of Order Matter.
+Having had experience in both residential and office design, he specialises in high end bespoke new builds, refurbishments and fit outs.
+He has had vast global experience working for Sou Fujimoto in Tokyo and McLaren Excell in London.

 Youseok Cho